nicordev/formation-oc-php-projet8-todoco/README.md

 Some documentation is located inside the `/docs` folder.

+Also a static website dedicated to the documentation [is available here](https://nicordev.github.io/formation-oc-php-projet8-todoco/).

 ## How to contribute

 Everything is explained in the `contribute.md` file located in the `/docs` folder.